tomas-fryza/vhdl-course/Labs/08-traffic_lights/README.md

 ## Part 1: Synchronize Git and create a new folder

-Run Git Bash (Windows) of Terminal (Linux) and synchronize local and remote repositories.
+Run Git Bash (Windows) of Terminal (Linux), navigate to your working directory, and update local repository.
 Create a new working folder `Labs/08-traffic_lights`.

 ## Part 2: Finite State Machine (FSM)